barryclark/jekyll-now/_posts/2016-2-3-Docker volumes in one minute.md

     ]
 ```

-Any modification on the host inside this folder will affect the docker container, and any modification inside the container folder will affect this shared folder on the host.
+Any modification in this host folder affects the docker container, and any modification in the container folder affects this host shared folder.

 It is possible to set the volumes when the "run" command is executed, directly for the current container only, using the -v option :